sharetribe/sharetribe/docs/landing-page.md

 ### Caching

-The landing page is cache heavily in order to make it lightning fast.
+The landing page is heavily cached in order to make it lightning fast.
 There are two configurations that control caching:

 - `clp_cache_time`: The time in seconds how often the cache is invalidated.
 Default: 900 seconds, i.e. 15 minutes
 - `clp_static_released_version`: The current landing page version.
 The version number acts as a cache buster.
 The cache is in any case invalidated after `clp_cache_time`, but if you want to invalidate the cache sooner, increase the version number.

+The landing page is also cached on the client-side by the browser.
+A `Cache-Control: max-age=#{clp_cache_time}` header is sent with the request.
+This makes the browser to cache the page and not even try to fetch the page if the page is cached in browser.
+That's why users may see the old version, even if the server-side cache is invalidated.

 ### Images